Medically reviewed by Drugs.com. Last updated on Oct 12, 2020.

 Early detection and treatment of precancerous conditions helps prevent invasive squamous cell vulvar cancer.
 Precancerous and cancerous conditions can be detected early if you have an annual pelvic exam.
 Have all vulvar rashes, moles, and lumps checked thoroughly.

 The vulva usually is examined when you have a Pap test and pelvic exam.
-In general, doctors recommend that women start having Pap tests annually when they become sexually active or when they reach age 21 at the latest.
-After three negative Pap tests at least one year apart, your doctor may do the test every two to three years.
-This will depend on your age and your risk of cervical cancer.
+In general, doctors recommend that women start having Pap tests when they reach age 21.
+The frequency of Pap tests depend on your age and your risk of cervical cancer.

 Removing or odd-looking moles from the vulva may help prevent some vulvar melanomas.
 Quitting smoking and avoiding the use of tobacco can reduce your risk of many cancers, including vulvar cancer.
 These steps may also help prevent precancerous changes in the vulva.